 Chlamydial infection may cause proctitis similar to gonorrheal proctitis; however, some infections are asymptomatic.
 It also may cause lymphogranuloma venereum, characterized by proctocolitis with fever and bloody diarrhea, painful perianal ulcerations, anorectal strictures and fistulas, and inguinal adenopathy (buboes).
 Previously rare in developed countries, an increasing number of cases have been identified among men who have sex with men.
 The diagnosis is established by serology, culture, or PCR-based testing of rectal discharge or rectal biopsy.
 Recommended treatment is doxycycline 100 mg orally twice daily for 21 days.

 Herpes simplex type 2 virus is a common cause of anorectal infection.
 Symptoms occur 4–21 days after exposure and include severe pain, itching, constipation, tenesmus, urinary retention, and radicular pain from involvement of lumbar or sacral nerve roots.
 Small vesicles or ulcers may be seen in the perianal area or anal canal.
 Sigmoidoscopy is not usually necessary but may reveal vesicular or ulcerative lesions in the distal rectum.
 Diagnosis is established by viral culture, PCR, or antigen detection assays of vesicular fluid.
 Symptoms resolve within 2 weeks, but viral shedding may continue for several weeks.
-Patients may remain asymptomatic with or without viral shedding or may have recurrent mild ...
+Patients may remain asymptomatic with or without viral shedding ...